NeuralCollapseApplications/UniCIL/README.md

 You can cacluate the average of "[ACC_MEAN]" of each session to get the **average incremental accuracy**.
 Be carefult that "[ACC_MEAN]" is accuracy of a specific session rather than average incremental accuracy in the tables of our paper.

 ## Citation
-If you find this work is helpful in your research, please consider refering:
+If you find this work helpful in your research, please consider referring:
 ```bibtex
 @article{UniCIL,
     author={Yibo Yang and Haobo Yuan and Xiangtai Li and Jianlong Wu and Lefei Zhang and Zhouchen Lin and Philip H.S.
 Torr and Bernard Ghanem and Dacheng Tao},